William Nicholas Hitchon: Career

 In 1964, Hitchon was featured as a child in the Seven Up! documentary for ITV's World in Action series.
 His life was revisited at seven-year intervals in subsequent episodes by director Michael Apted until 2019.
+Before his death he filmed an interview for the series' final programme, 70 Up.

 In 1982, Hitchon joined the University of Wisconsin, Madison, in the department of electrical and computer engineering.
 He became a professor in 1994 and served as the department chair from 1999 to 2002.
 In 2022, he took retirement.
 During his tenure, he authored three books.

 Personal life

 Hitchon was married twice.
 His first marriage, in 1979, was to Jacqui Bush, who accompanied him when he moved to the United States, and with whom he had a son, but from whom he was later divorced.
 His second marriage, in 2001, was to Cryss Brunner.